Bill Yeck Park

 Another feature of the park is the Tri-centennial Time-Trail.
 Established during the Centerville-Washington Township bi-centennial in 1996, the time trail is a tract of land representing 100 years of natural succession.
 Each year another unmown section is added, creating a trail showing how a field turns into a forest.

 The latest addition to the park is the former Victor and Mary Jane Smith property along Centerville Station Road.
-The 37-acre site includes a historic home and corn crib, meadow, and woods.
+The 37-acre site includes a historic home and corn crib, a meadow, and woods.